-Policy Reference Policy Aim e Comments/Mitigation Minor Change No Change Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic factors Cultural Heritage Landscape protect, and where possible and appropriate, improve the amenity and biodiversity of waterbody margins. protecting water margins whilst also taking into account possible issues of soil erosion and flood risk within these areas NE13: Agricultural Soil In support of food security and social resilience protect the better quality agricultural land from development.
+Policy Reference Policy Aim e Comments/Mitigation Minor Change No Change Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic factors Cultural Heritage Landscape improvement.
+NE12: Protection of Water Margins In support of the Solway- Tweed River Basin Management Plan protect, and where possible and appropriate, improve the amenity and biodiversity of waterbody margins.
+X + + + + 0 0 0 0 + The policy ensures consideration of natural heritage interests, areas of open space and impacts on landscape setting in protecting water margins whilst also taking into account possible issues of soil erosion and flood risk within these areas NE13: Agricultural Soil In support of food security and social resilience protect the better quality agricultural land from development.
 Protect high carbon soils as repositories of carbon.
 X 0 0 + 0 0 + + 0 0 This policy ensures that great care is taken in considering proposals on scarce good quality agricultural land.
 Such soils can be used as carbon sinks if they have a high carbon content and equally can be re-used if their removal cannot be avoided.
-Community Facilities S CF1: Community Facilities To provide new community facilities in sustainable locations.
-To create and maintain by healthy and vibrant urban and rural centres by safeguarding community facilities. Х 0 + 0 0 0 + + 0 0 The policy supports the provision of new community facilities to aid well-being and reduce the need to travel but also allowing for the reuse of such buildings in certain circumstances.
-CF2: Green Networks To protect, enhance and avoid fragmentation of green networks. Х + + 0 0 0 0 0 0 + This policy supports the protection and creation of green networks which assist in habitat connections, providing and connecting open space and enhancing the landscape.
-CF4: Access Routes To protect access rights; To encourage physical Х + + 0 0 0 0 + 0 0 This policy supports the creation of new and protection of existing access routes which are water or
+Community Facilitie The selice content the selicities CF1: Community Facilities To provide new community facilities in sustainable locations.
+To create and maintain by healthy and vibrant urban and rural centres by safeguarding community facilities.
+X 0 + 0 0 0 + + 0 0 The policy supports the provision of new community facilities to aid well-being and reduce the need to travel but also allowing for the reuse of such buildings in certain circumstances.
+CF2: Green Networks To protect, enhance and avoid fragmentation of green networks.
+X + + 0 0 0 0 0 0 + This policy supports the protection and creation of green networks which assist in habitat connections, providing and